ddev/ddev/docs/users/troubleshooting.md

 For ddev-router and ddev-ssh-agent, `docker logs ddev-router` and `docker logs ddev-ssh-agent`.

+Run `ddev debug router-nginx-config` to print the Nginx configuration of the currently running ddev-router.

 ## `ddev start` fails with "Failed to start [project name]: No such container: ddev-router"

 Deleting the images and re-pulling them generally solves this problem.